open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 | lemon | green  | ?     |

-In other words, we know how much storage and network are needed to collect and consume these metrics, regardless of the traffic pattern.
+In other words, we know how much storage and network are needed to collect and transmit these metrics, regardless of the traffic pattern.

 ### Pre-Aggregation